orval-labs/orval/docs/src/pages/reference/configuration.md

 Type: `Object`.

-Give you the possibility to override the output like your mock implementation or transform the api implementation like you want
+Give you the possibility to override the output like your mock implementation or transform the API implementation like you want

 #### override.transformer

 Type: `String` or `Function`.

-Valid values: path or implementation of the transfomer function.
+Valid values: path or implementation of the transformer function.

 This function is executed for each call when you generate and take in argument a <a href="https://github.com/anymaniax/orval/blob/master/src/types/generator.ts#L40" target="_blank">VerbOptions</a> and shouled return a <a href="https://github.com/anymaniax/orval/blob/master/src/types/generator.ts#L40" target="_blank">VerbOptions</a>